 At the FWD Youth Harmony Camp we do not focus on the Sunday morning show.
 I'll say that again, we do not put a lot of our energies into preparation for the Sunday morning show.
 We do present a one-hour show Sunday morning for parents and friends.
 Costumes and props are not used.
 The boys simply sing and have fun showing parents and friends what they have experienced and learned in their intensive weekend experience of being "hot dipped" in barbershop.

-Gary continues to emphasize that the FWD Youth Harmony Camp is different from all the other Camps around the country; but since I've only been involved with the FWD Camp, I cannot relay firsthand the excitement that he and others who have seen and experienced other Camps have told us.
+Gary emphasizes that the FWD Youth Harmony Camp is different from all the other Camps around the country; but since I've only been involved with the FWD Camp, I cannot relay firsthand the excitement that he and others who have seen and experienced other Camps have told us.
 What I can tell you is our focus on the basics does lead to Barbershoppers for Life.
 Our focus on the basics does provide the boys with tools to use in their school programs and in their life, and co-incidentally to an awesome Sunday morning show.

-Youth Harmony Camp creates Barbershoppers For Life.
+Harmony Camp creates Barbershoppers For Life.
 This is a positive fact that has been proven over and over.
 And what better way to guide our young men into a positive, fulfilling hobby (or more) that will remain with and provide a guidepost throughout their lives.

 The young men truly appreciate and benefit from the support provided by so many FWD Chapters and so many of you individually.